concordion/concordion-website/cubano/framework.md

 Treat test code as a first class citizen - it needs the same level of code quality as your application code otherwise tests will become unmaintainable.

 ## Configuration
-Tests must be environment independent in that they must be able run in any environment (with the possible exception of production) by only changing the URL the tests are running against.
+Tests must be environment independent in that they must be able to run in any environment (with the possible exception of production) by only changing the URL the tests are running against.
 Plan for this by:
 * have a configuration file for environment settings
 * having tests validate required data exists and set it up if its missing
 * DO NOT have tests use manually setup data - it won't exist in the next environment